 - 187g (3/4 plus cup 2 tablespoons)superfine sugar

 - 1/4 salt

 - 3 eggs separated (55g)

-- Wisk together flour, salt, baking powder and all but one tablespoon of sugar.
+- Wisk together flour, salt, baking powder and all but 2 tablespoons of sugar.

-- In a separate bowl pour 3/4 cup of boiling water over the cocoa powder.
+- In a separate bowl pour 6 Tablespoons of boiling water over the cocoa powder.
 Wisk until smooth.
-Wisk in egg yolks, oils and vanilla.
+Wisk in the three egg yolks, oils and vanilla.